Understanding Your Bill

 Current Charges Due By

-This is due date of your bill.
+This is the due date of your bill.
 This is the latest date we should receive payment in full for current charges.
 Any unpaid balance remaining after the due date is subject to a late payment charge.
 Please note that any unpaid balance from previous bills is already past due and should be paid immediately.

 This is the address your bills are sent to.
 For some customers, this may be different than the service address.
 You should check to make sure the address is correct.
 If it is not, please notify us and we will update our records.